RoboticExplorationLab/tinympc-crazyflie-firmware/README.md

 # Crazyflie Firmware  [![CI](https://github.com/bitcraze/crazyflie-firmware/workflows/CI/badge.svg)](https://github.com/bitcraze/crazyflie-firmware/actions?query=workflow%3ACI)

-This project contains the source code for the tinyMPC-integrated firmware used in the Crazyflie range of platforms, including the Crazyflie 2.X and the Roadrunner.
+This project contains the source code for the TinyMPC-integrated firmware used in the Crazyflie 2.1.

-Currently, it supports full-state quaternion-based LQR controller within app layer in `examples/controller_lqr`.
-This is the best full-state LQR controller that ever exists for Crazyflie 2.x.
+Currently, it supports full-state quaternion-based LQR or LQI controller within app layer in `examples/controller_lqr` and `examples/controller_lqi`.
+Nothing like these have existed before in the Crazyflie 2.1.

 ### Crazyflie 1.0 support